 *Note: A Federal Government Issued PKI token card or a Common Access Card (CAC) is required to login to the Naval War College Student Information System.
 Currently only active-duty military and Coast Guard and DoD civilian employees with CACs can access the system.
 All other students must use a different link to push information to NWC.
 Students should use the appropriate quick-link below under Forms and Documents to update their personal information (and request courses during the enrollment period).

 Materials Click to Open

 The College provides all study materials to the student on a loan basis.
 Students will receive information on procedures for receipt of materials when they are notified of their enrollment.
-Students will receive return labels with their shipments to return their books, and also by email at the end of the course.
+Students will receive return labels with their shipments to return their books.

 Students will be billed for replacement of unreturned materials and no student will receive credit for a course until all materials have been returned.
 Many students wish to purchase their course materials, however, regulations preclude direct purchase of this government property.
 Most books are available online or at bookstores.

 Graduate Hour CreditsClick to Open

 The Naval War College Fleet Seminar Program is accredited by the New England Association of Schools and Colleges (NEASC) and awards graduate credits, indicated below, for successful completion of the following fleet seminar courses (for enrollees subsequent to 1 March 1994):

 Theater Security Decision Making

 7 Graduate Semester Hours